Facundo Quiroga

-Juan Facundo Quiroga (November 27, 1788 – February 16, 1835) was an Argentine caudillo (military strongman) who supported federalism at the time when the country was still in formation.
+Juan Facundo Quiroga (27 November 1788 – 16 February 1835) was an Argentine caudillo (military strongman) who supported federalism at the time when the country was still in formation.

 Early years

-Quiroga was born in San Antonio, La Rioja, the son of a traditional but impoverished Riojan family of cattle breeders.
-He was sent at a young age to San Juan to be educated.
+Quiroga was born in San Antonio, La Rioja, the son of a traditional but impoverished Riojan family of cattle breeders descended from the Visigothic king Reccared I. Quiroga was sent at a young age to San Juan to be educated.
 Early in his life, he became a problem child, and escaped from school.
-During his wandering in the desert between San Juan and La Rioja, he purportedly encountered and killed a cougar, earning him the nickname El Tigre de los Llanos ("the Tiger of the Plains", after the Llanos, the region of his birth).
+During wanderings in the desert between San Juan and La Rioja, he purportedly encountered and killed a cougar, earning him the nickname El Tigre de los Llanos ("the Tiger of the Plains", after the Llanos, the region of his birth).

 After the May Revolution proclaimed the self-rule of the country, Quiroga tried to enter the independentist army.
 He travelled to San Luis to enter the Granaderos a Caballo Regiment, led by General José de San Martín.
 He was imprisoned and eventually expelled due to his bad temper.

 He moved back to La Rioja and became a businessman until 1820.
 That year the central government of Buenos Aires fell, and the province became autonomous.